DeanDodds/MilestoneProject2/README.md

 ### Typography
 - Montserrat is the main font used for my logo with a sans serif fallback.
 - Roboto is the main font used for all headers with a sans serif fallback.
 - Raleway is the font used for the main text area of the web appliction with a sans serif fallback.
-This to complimentS the Roboto font nicely.
+This compliments the Roboto font nicely.

 ### Colour theme
-- The color pallet for the webpage is influenced by the color of the snooker balls
+- The colour pallet for the webpage is influenced by the colour of the snooker balls and table.

 ![Color palette 1 ](/assets/screenshots/colorpaletteone.png)
 ![Color palette 2 ](/assets/screenshots/colorpalettetwo.png)

 ### Imagary
-- 1 x Background image - image of a snooker table cloth.
+- 1 x background image - image of a snooker table cloth.
-- 1 x favicon
+- 1 x favicon.

 ## Wireframes <a id="wireframes"></a>

-The wireframes forthe website were created on drawio there will only be one html page that will be minipulated by javscript to change the display.
+The wireframes for the website were created on Drawio, there will only be one html page that will be minipulated by JavaScript to change the display.

 There is a desktop and mobile wireframe for this website